Solution Path Algorithm for Twin Multi-class Support Vector Machine: Conclusion

 \section{Conclusion}

-In this paper, the twin multi-class support vector machine with OVOVR strategy is studied and its fast regularization parameter tuning algorithm is developed.
+In this work, the twin multi-class SVM with the OVOVR strategy is studied and its fast regularization parameter tuning algorithm is developed.
 The solutions of the two sub-optimization problems are proved to be piecewise linear on the regularization parameters, and the entire regularized solution path algorithm is developed accordingly.
-The simulation results on UCI datasets show that the Lagrangian multipliers are piecewise linear with respect to the regularization parameters of the two sub-models, which lays a foundation for further selecting regularization parameters and makes the generalization performance of the twin multi-class support vector machine better.
-In addition, compared with the traditional grid search method, the computational complexity of the proposed algorithm can be reduced from $K(K - 1) 10 ^ 6$ QPPs to $K(K-1)$ QPPs in solving the optimal parameters.
+The simulation results on UCI data sets show that the Lagrangian multipliers are piecewise linear \textit{w.r.t.} the regularization parameters of the two sub-models, which lays a foundation for further selecting regularization parameters and makes the generalization performance of the twin multi-class support vector machine better.
+It should be noted that no QPP is involved in the proposed algorithm, thus sharply reducing the computational cost.